RossBrod/CareCred/ExecutiveSummary.md

 The CareCred project represents a total financial commitment of $25,000 from the Founder, covering all development phases from MVP through enhanced features and initial operational costs.
 To initiate the project and begin immediate development work, a $5,000 retainer is required to start, ensuring dedicated resources and priority scheduling for the AI-driven development process.
 This investment structure aligns with the phased implementation approach, allowing for milestone-based progress evaluation and continued funding as the platform demonstrates market validation and technical success.

 CodeCloud, the development partner, is a strong believer in the CareCred vision and its potential to create meaningful social impact while addressing critical societal challenges.
-In recognition of this shared mission and the project's transformative potential, CodeCloud has agreed to provide development services at the significantly reduced rate outlined above in exchange for a 5% equity stake in the company.
+In recognition of this shared mission and the project's transformative potential, CodeCloud has agreed to provide development services at the significantly reduced rate outlined above in exchange for a **10% equity** stake in the company.
 This partnership structure demonstrates mutual commitment to the project's success and aligns both parties' interests in building a sustainable, impactful platform that benefits students, seniors, and the broader community.

 ## Time spent thus far:
-- 1.5hrs
+- CTO: Analysis and propting: 1.5hrs
 - 500K Claude Code tokens = $5.78